By TIM FAULKNER/ecoRI News staff

 But the fate of the Clear River Energy Center won’t be determined until around January — and construction is expected to take more than two years.
 Thus, in a June 30 report, Chicago-based Invenregy announced it's pushing the start date off until June 1, 2020.

-The delay was expected as Invenergy received two extensions from the state Energy Facilities Siting Board (EFSB) to find a water supply to cool its nearly 1,000-megawatt plant.
+The delay was expected as Invenergy received two extensions from the state Energy Facility Siting Board (EFSB) to find a water supply to cool its nearly 1,000-megawatt plant.
 Burrilville and Woonsocket both said no to offering water to Invenergy, before Johnston agreed to sell the facility water.

 Invenergy sold its 2019 obligation to generate that electricity through an annual reconfiguration auction to another power plant in New England.
 The buyer and the payment hasn't been released by ISO New England.

 The delay is good news to opponents of the power plant who see any holdup as an opportunity for renewable energy to match the capacity of the power plant and thereby render the Burrillville facility unnecessary.